Pastoral Care Ministries

 Suicide/Sudden Death Postvention Planning: Tuesday, October 20 at 9am

 Each conversation will begin with suicide prevention expert, Dr. Dan Reidenberg from SAVE, providing a 15-20 minute overview of the topic, incuding general information, best practices, and practical tips.
 Participants will then be invited to join a moderated discussion on the topic and share their experiences or tips on suicide prevention.

 Ministries modified during the COVID-19 quarantine:

-Funeral services in the church are temporarily suspended until we can safely gather to celebrate a funeral Mass, luncheon and burial.
-However, the parish is still here for you if you experience a loss.
+Funeral services in the church are now being scheduled with limited capacity.
+Funeral Hospitality and Funeral Luncheons are still temporarily suspended until we can safely gather.
 If you have a death in your family, please contact the parish office at 952-835-7101 to notify us of your loss.

 Grief Card Ministry

 Volunteers in the Grief Card Ministry send cards to the family of the deceased for a full year following the death.
 They are given a packet of cards that they send the family at Christmas, Easter, All Saints Day, and the one year anniversary of the death.
 This is a touching ministry that lets the family know during the difficult moments during the first year, that the parish is thinking of them, praying for them, and that they are not alone.
 If you would like to participate in this meaningful ministry please contact Mia Ah Sani in the parish office at 952-835-7101.